 Suppose you do not have any tripod or a gimbal available with you.
-Apple now offers built-in software-based cinematic video stabilization in their newer phones so you do not require external equipment.
+Apple inc now offers built-in software-based cinematic video stabilization in their newer phones so you do not require external equipment for video recording ofr photography.
 The iPhone XR only featured this stabilization in 1080p videos but the new iPhone 11 features 4k cinematic video stabilization.
 Moreover, this software-based cinematic video stabilization is featured in both, iPhone 11’s rear and front-facing cameras.

 Clean your lenses

-One of the most crucial parts in improving the video quality on your iPhone that people sometimes forget is to take care of their camera lenses.
+One of the most crucial parts in improving the video quality or video editing on your iPhone that people sometimes forget is to take care of their camera lenses.
 No matter where you are headed, may it be a desert, beach or hiking or just another walk through the valley, always keep a lens cleaning cloth with you.
 Keep cleaning the lens of your iPhone after every now and then and make sure it doesn’t get clogged with dirt.
-Most of the time people forget to clean their lenses of the camera, literally the very first thing required for recording a video, and then complain about the quality of the footage being low.
+Most of the time people forget to clean their lenses of the camera, literally the very first thing required for recording a video, and then complain about the quality of the footage being low despite using video enhancement app or tools.
 Moreover, if you are using external lenses such as Moment Anamorphic or any other ones to improve the video quality on your iPhone 11, then cleaning them is a must.
-This may sound like a hassle, but this all will prove beneficial in the long run improving the quality of videos on your iPhone 11.
+This may sound like a hassle, but this along with adjusting the shutter speed will prove beneficial in the long run improving the quality of videos on your iPhone 11.

 Videography/cinematography is becoming mainstream nowadays.
-The majority of people are using software for editing their videos, may it be posting videos online on youtube, or just making a well-done Instagram video.
+The majority of people are using software for editing their videos, may it be sharing videos online on youtube or on social media with the share icon, or just making a well-done Instagram video.
 As the videography is evolving, new cameras are hitting the market.
 With the release of new tech each day, mobile phones have improved their cameras a lot.
 Gone are the days when they were only used to send MMS.
 Now, with the release of new phones, especially the iPhone 11, the cameras have been vastly improved.
 There is very little difference left between a high-quality video taken from iPhone 11 and a DSLR.
-In our article, we have discussed with you various tips and techniques along with some tools to help you in recording a video on your iPhone 11 and making sure it reaches its peak performance.
-So now, whenever you head out and all you have with you is an iPhone 11, take all these tips and tricks into account and use them to your advantage to make your video quality looks the best.
+In our article, we have discussed with you various tips and techniques along with some editing tools or video enhancement tools to help you in recording a video by reducing unwanted background noise on your iPhone 11 and making sure it reaches its peak performance.
+So now, whenever you head out and all you have with you is an iPhone 11, take all these video editing tips and tricks into account and use them to your advantage to make your video quality looks the best.